lihao0lihao/eCommerce-Tmall/README.md

 # eCommerce-Tmall
-Project management tasks, using J2EE to simulate the entire Tmall site
+Project management tasks, using springboot to simulate the entire Tmall site with frontend and backend end separation